uva-math/uva-math-code/graduate/admissions.md

 4. 2 or 3 letters of recommendation;
 5. Unofficial transcript;
 6. $85 application fee;
 7. TOEFL score for international students (see <a href="http://graduate.as.virginia.edu/requirements">here</a>).
-In exceptional circumstances, it might be possible to replace TOEFL with an in-person interview with UVA faculty.
+In exceptional circumstances, it might be possible to replace TOEFL with an in-person / video interview with UVA faculty.

 ##### Other useful links